Home · Blog · Compliance

 Equipment register

-Every piece of lifting equipment identified, catalogued with its LOLER category and applicable examination interval.
+Every piece of lifting equipment identified and catalogued with its LOLER category and applicable examination interval.

 2